hypo69/hypo/pytest/gemini - set 3/en/src/suppliers/aliexpress/_examples/affiliated_products_generator.rst

 2. Save the test code above as a `.py` file (e.g., `test_affiliated_products.py`).
 3. Run `pytest test_affiliated_products.py` from your terminal.

 Remember to replace the placeholder data in the fixture with your actual data source if available.
-The placeholder `MockProductParser` demonstrates a mock implementation of data fetching for the `process_affiliate_products` method and also how to test for expected output from the `main` function.
+The placeholder `MockProductParser` demonStartes a mock implementation of data fetching for the `process_affiliate_products` method and also how to test for expected output from the `main` function.
 This is more robust than just relying on the output to the console.